laurelkeys/rust-playground/book/notes.md

 * An *associated function* is implemented on a type, rather than on a particular instance of the type.
 Some languages call this a *static method* [[ch02-00](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html#storing-values-with-variables)] [[ch05-05](https://doc.rust-lang.org/book/ch05-03-method-syntax.html#associated-functions)]
 * Function bodies are made up of a series of *statements* optionally ending in an *expression* [[ch03-03](https://doc.rust-lang.org/book/ch03-03-how-functions-work.html#function-bodies-contain-statements-and-expressions)]
 * *Statements* are instructions that perform some action and do not return a value. *Expressions* evaluate to a resulting value
 * Expressions do not include ending semicolons.
-If you add a semicolon to the end of an expression, you turn it into a statement, which will then not return a value.
+If you add a semicolon to the end of an expression, you turn it into a statement, which will then not return a value
 * Passing a variable to a function will move or copy, just as assignment does [[ch04-01](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html#ownership-and-functions)]

 ## Methods